Back to Articles

 Your response determines whether work continues or stalls.

 Consistency matters more than speed.
-A consistent system moves work forward.
-An inconsistent one restarts it.
+A consistent system carries work forward.
+An inconsistent one forces it to restart.

 Why Second-Step Control Creates Reliable Execution